When Is Canary Worth Switching To?

 Canary is probably not worth it if you want low-friction compatibility, if you are unsure whether you will stick with a new fingering pattern, or if you mostly want a novelty test rather than a durable switch.

-The fastest way to judge Canary is to open the layout hub, inspect the track pages, and run the first live lessons.
-That will show you whether the movement patterns feel learnable enough to commit to.
+The fastest honest test: open the Canary hub on SureTyping, inspect the track pages, and run the first two or three live lessons.
+That will tell you whether the movement patterns feel learnable before you invest weeks into them.

 SureTyping helps because Canary is easier to evaluate when the lesson text, keyboard preview, and progress tracking all stay tied to the same layout instead of generic drills.